garrett-lam/scRNAseq_filterQC/README.md

 # scRNAseq_filterQC

-Please download `anndata_with_QCMetrics.h5ad.gz` then unzip it to use the anndata object.
+Call `gunzip anndata_with_QCMetrics.h5ad.gz` to use the anndata object.